CESR - a guide for overseas doctors

 As CESR applications are currently a completely paper-based process it is important to think about the evidence you present.
 You should:

-Ensure that the evidence you collect demonstrates your competence across the whole of the curriculum, not just your speciality.
+- Ensure that the evidence you collect demonstrates your competence across the whole of the curriculum, not just your sub-specialty.

 The GMC has strict guidelines for presenting evidence, including verification, anonymising and translating documents.
 We strongly advise all IMGs to take a look here and familiarise themselves with the criteria.